-NYC hospitals cancel temporary workers as coronavirus cases stabilize
+New York City hospitals cancel temporary workers as coronavirus cases stabilize

 Trusted Health said at that time that nurses were being offered contracts at nearly double their typical pay rates.

-Reporting by Deena Beasley and Kristina Cooke; Editing by Lincoln Feast.
+Reporting by Deena Beasley and Kristina Cooke; Editing by Lincoln Feast and Peter Cooney